syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Filtering.md

 # Filtering

-SfDataGrid provides support for view filtering.
+The data grid supports view filtering.

-## View Filtering
+## View filtering

-SfDataGrid provides support to filter the records in view by setting `SfDataGrid.View.Filter` property where `Filter` is a `predicate`.
+The data grid supports filtering the records in the view by setting the `SfDataGrid.View.Filter` property where `Filter` is a `predicate`.

-In order to filter the records in SfDataGrid, you have to assign the filtered strings to the `ViewModel.FilterText` property which will be later applied in `Filter predicate` that is assigned to `SfDataGrid.View.Filter` in OnFilterChanged() method.
+To filter the records in the data grid, assign the filtered strings to the `ViewModel.FilterText` property which will be applied later in `Filter predicate` that is assigned to `SfDataGrid.View.Filter` in the OnFilterChanged() method.

 N> To update the filtering for the newly added row or column, set the `SfDataGrid.View.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.

-The following code example illustrates the delegate, properties, and methods used in the `ViewModel` class in order to perform the filtering operation.
+The following code example illustrates the delegate, properties, and methods used in the `ViewModel` class perform the filtering operation.

 {% highlight c# %}
 // ViewModel.cs